Skip to content

 • Gluten-free: For gluten-free, vegan, or dairy-free versions, you’ll want to make sure to check your packages for certifications.

-Brown butter rice krispie treats on white plate.
+Brown butter rice krispie treats in a clear baking dish.

 Storing & Freezing